 Each patient must sign an informed consent form (ICF).

-Accessible tumor or lymph node (e.g., DLBCL) for biopsy (Phase 1b only).
+Accessible tumor (for all cohorts) or lymph node (DLBCL only) for biopsy (Phase 1b only).

 Key Exclusion Criteria: